 Akuuju, neither moved nor made a sound.
 Now, Iwofa Alaba remembered the warnings by Akuuju the other day when it said “Iwofa Alaba!
 Mind your mouth” But it’s too late!
 The Chief ordered the execution of Iwofa Alaba and thus the end of his life.

-Immediatetly Akuuju moves and laughed!
+Immediatetly, Akuuju moved and laughed!
 All were terrified.
 Akuuju told them: “Do not be afraid, do not be afraid … As for Iwofa Alaba, he wouldn’t heed to my warnings.
 Disobedience led to his demise.
 We told him to beware of his utterances, Olubobotiribo the most important of rituals.
 He wouldn’t listen, he is disobedient!
-Indeed, this is a great lesson to the rest of you human, don’t allow your utterances to lead to your destruction like Iwofa Alaba.
+Indeed, this is a great lesson to the rest of you humans, don’t allow your utterances to lead to your destruction like Iwofa Alaba.
 Watch for your words!
-You need not talk about everything you ‘ve seen so that you don’t end up like Iwofa Alaba, who saw me Akuuju on the tree branch (talking) and couldn’t keep it all to himself!”
+You need not talk about everything you’ve seen so that you don’t end up like Iwofa Alaba, who saw me Akuuju on the tree branch (talking) and couldn’t keep it all to himself!”

 My friends, may our mouths not lead to our destruction.
 Let’s all take heed and be careful what we say so we don’t end up like Iwofa Alaba!